 |Change in toilet habits||

 Other physical symptoms of a dying cat

-Every cat’s death is unique, some may experience all of the symptoms, others may not, particularly those who are humanely euthanised.
+Every cat’s death is unique.
+Some may experience all of the signs, and others may not, particularly those who are humanely euthanized.

 Drop in body temperature: